-Third party vendors are companies or individuals that have acquired lines of service from the major carriers and are reselling services, typically as rental or leased options.
+Third party vendors are companies or individuals that have acquired lines of service on the major carriers and are reselling services, typically as rental or leased options.
 You are paying a vendor for use of the line they have access to, and you do not have a direct relationship with the carrier.

 For more on how this style of plan differs from other "unlimited" options view or read our Unlimited Data Plan guide:

 We have witnessed countless terminations of this style of plan over the years, leaving customers without service.

 Always proceed with caution when dealing with a reseller or vendor.
 While there is little legal risk to you as you're dealing with a vendor advertising an unlimited hotspot plan, do anticipate your service could go away with little to no notice should the vendor lose their plan.
 You could be left with gear that isn't viable for other use later.
 Your device could get blacklisted by the carrier.
 You could lose prepaid service with no hope of a refund.
 You could experience poor or variable customer service.

 - Upfront costs: Your start-up costs are set by the vendor, and can include the purchase of a SIM card, an activation fee and possibly a mobile hotspot device or router.
 They may term some start up costs as a 'membership fee' to qualify for obtaining data access.

 - Gear: Inquire with your potential vendor as to what devices currently work with their plans.
 Some vendors specify which devices their plan works on - this may be based on the carrier blocking access to certain devices, they need to make setting changes for an unauthorized plan to work or for standardizing their support.
 It is possible that the carrier starts blocking a device you are using and you may need to purchase a new device to continue service.
 In extreme cases, the carriers can blacklist devices from future use on their network.
 Make sure the device you use is optimal for your use and the carrier the plan is based on.